apenwarr/redo/README.md

 Thus, we made the decision to only use checksums for targets that explicitly call `redo-stamp` (see previous question).

+# Why does 'redo target' always redo the target, even if it's unchanged?

+When you run `make target`, make first checks the dependencies of target; if they've changed, then it rebuilds target.
+Otherwise it does nothing.

+redo is a little different.
+It splits the build into two steps.  `redo target` is the second step; if you run that at the command line, it just runs the .do file, whether it needs it or not.

+If you really want to only rebuild targets that have changed, you can run `redo-ifchange target` instead.

 # Can my .do files be written in a language other than sh?